omeka/classic-enduser/docs/Plugins/Geolocation.md

-The Geolocation plugin allows you to assign a location to items in your Omeka site.
+The Geolocation plugin allows you to assign a location to items in your Omeka Classic site.
 The locations are displayed on maps on individual items page and on a browsable map of all geolocated items.

 There is a [screencast for Geolocation (version 2.2.4) demonstrating its basic functionality.](https://vimeo.com/156298642)